HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 <a hreflang="en" href="https://developers.google.com/web/fundamentals/web-components/shadowdom">_Shadow DOM_</a> allows you to create a dedicated subtree in the DOM for the custom element introduced to the browser.
 It ensures the styles and nodes inside the element are not accessible outside the element.

-0.4% of pages use Shadow DOM specification of web components to ensure a scoped subtree for the element.
+0.4% of pages use shadow DOM specification of web components to ensure a scoped subtree for the element.

 {{ figure_markup(
   content="0.4%",